Harold Albrecht: Additional parliamentary work

 In his capacity as a parliamentarian, Albrecht was a member of the Auto Caucus, the Energy Caucus, the Rural Caucus, and the Pro-Life Caucus.

 Albrecht is also the founder and chair of the BioCaucus, a group of MPs who work to promote the production of agricultural and renewable technologies.
 Additionally, Albrecht is the Chair of the Canada-Armenia Parliamentary Friendship Group and the Chemical Caucus.

 Opposition to the Pride flag

-In 2017, Albrecht came out in opposition to flying the rainbow pride flag alongside the Canadian flag at Waterloo Region District School Board schools because of the improper flag-etiquette it would present "Many of these flags are being flown on the same mast as our Canadian flag.
+In 2017, Albrecht came out in opposition to flying the rainbow pride flag alongside the Canadian flag at Waterloo Region District School Board schools because of the improper flag-etiquette he suggested it would present: "Many of these flags are being flown on the same mast as our Canadian flag.
 This is a troubling practice as it diminishes the dignity and the honour of our flag.
-Flying two flags on the same mast also goes directly against proper flag protocol." - Harold Albrecht.
+Flying two flags on the same mast also goes directly against proper flag protocol."
 However, before making the decision to fly the Pride flag, the WRDSB checked with the Government of Canada's flag protocol lead at Canadian Heritage who confirmed that where there is only one mast flying both flags on it is an acceptable workaround provided the Canadian flag is on top.